itsaimsd/project_2/README.md

 # New Project

     This project was created from local system.
     Created by shradha Khapra.

-# Tiwari
+# Git Command
     // Basic Commands

     git remote add origin <-link->